Adversarial Detection of Flash Malware: Limitations and Open Issues: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we proposed a security evaluation of static malicious \SWF files detectors by introducing \FlashBuster, a system that combines information analyzed by previous state-of-the-art detectors (\ie, file structure and content).
-The proposed security evaluation showed an intrinsic vulnerability of the static features used by \SWF detectors.
-In particular, by using gradient descent attacks, we demonstrated how even retraining strategies are not always effective at ensuring robustness.
-More specifically, we measured and showed how gradient descent attacks make samples more similar to their benign counterparts.
+In this paper, we proposed a security evaluation of static malicious SWF file detectors by introducing FlashBuster, a system that combines structural and content-based information to perform an accurate analysis of such attacks.
+In particular, we demonstrated that FlashBuster could attain improved performances (in terms of detection rate) compared to other state-of-the-art tools.
+Moreover, we showed that it could be effectively employed to detect previously unseen, obfuscated, and encrypted attacks.
+The proposed security evaluation showed an intrinsic vulnerability of the static features used by SWF detectors.
+In particular, by using gradient descent attacks, we demonstrated how even retraining strategies were not always effective at ensuring robustness.
+More specifically, we measured and showed how gradient descent attacks made samples more similar to their benign counterparts, thus making adversarial retraining inefficient in some cases.
 We plan to improve and solve some of the system limitations in future work: for example, reducing its dependence on \texttt{JPEXS}, whose possible failures could compromise the whole file analysis.
-We also plan to perform more experiments on \SWF files that are obfuscated with off-the-shelf tools, in order to evaluate the resilience of \FlashBuster against them.
+We also plan to perform more experiments on SWF files that are obfuscated with off-the-shelf tools in order to evaluate the resilience of FlashBuster against them.

-In general, our claim for future is research is that focusing on improving the classifier decision function can be effective only if the employed features are intrinsically robust.
-This means that there should be specific features that are \emph{truly characteristic} of malicious behavior and that cannot be mimicked in benign files.
-The efforts to guarantee more security should be therefore directed towards a security-oriented design of the features.
+In general, our claim for future research is that focusing on improving the classifier decision function can be effective only if the employed features are intrinsically robust, \ie, there should be specific features that are \emph{truly characteristic} of malicious behavior and that cannot be mimicked in benign files (or whose mimicking would require a significant effort from the attacker's side).
+For example, the maliciousness of a feature could be better pointed out by considering the context in which it was found.
+There may be API calls that could be solely used for malicious purposes if they operate after (or before) other API calls, with specific parameters, or when the program is in a determined state of execution.
+We believe that this research direction will be useful not only for Flash malware detection but also for the other malware detection systems.

-\begin{IEEEbiography} [{ }]{Davide Maiorca (M'16)} received the M.Sc. degree (Hons.) in Electronic Engineering from the University of Cagliari, Italy, in 2012.
-He is a Ph.D.
-Student in Electronic Engineering and Computer Science at the University of Cagliari, Italy.
-In 2013, he visited the Systems Security group at Ruhr-Universit\"at Bochum, guided by Prof. Dr. Thorsten Holz, and worked on advanced obfuscation of Android malware.
-His current research interests include adversarial machine learning, malware in documents and Flash applications, Android malware and mobile fingerprinting.
-He has been a member of the 2016 IEEE Security \& Privacy Student Program Committee. \end{IEEEbiography}